Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 But no matter which one you pick, I have found that consistency in practicing is key.
 You need to be doing German language lessons every single day.
 And I know you may be thinking that the prospect of an everyday commitment sounds brutal.
 But it’s not, trust me.

-Just make your language learning a part of your everyday routine.
-To learn German, you need to treat it like a habit.
+Just make studying a part of your everyday routine.
+To master German, you need to treat it like a habit.
 For me, this meant spending 30 minutes every evening after dinner on my German language learning app.
 But hey, it’s better than watching mindless TV.

 Seriously.
 Consider the cognitive benefits of learning a new language like German.
 Instead of mindlessly watching some show on Netflix, you’re exercising your brain with language learning exercises and memorizing German vocabulary.